Mindrocket42/CluelessCodersToolBox/README-best-practice-guidlines/Guidelines - README file format.md

   - Core features
   - Notable integrations
   - Unique aspects
 - Optionally add a **file structure code block** or Mermaid chart showing folder layout.
+When using Mermaid, **use darker colors for shapes**.

 ---